f-izzat/Minor-Research/Deep Gaussian Process-Variational Inference/ReliabilityAnalysis/README.md

 Application of Doubly Stochastic DGP with Reliability Analysis, demo shows results on the four-branch function.
-More study is required to nderstand its approximate Gaussian posterior with the acquisition functions.
+More study is required to understand its approximate Gaussian posterior with the acquisition functions.